No products in the cart.

 Most individuals who use CBD on a regular basis prefer to use a tincture.
 It is generally believed that taking CBD sublingually (under the tongue) provides the fastest absorption rate, with ingestion as a close second.
 Softgels provide a viable alternative to those who are sensitive to tastes or prefer to mask the fresh, green taste of CBD/hemp oil.

 It may take slightly longer to feel the beneficial effects of CBD when taken as a softgel (as compared to sublingually).
-Softgels also offer convenient, consistent, accurate, no-mess and no-waste dosing, and are easier to take with you when traveling or on the go.
+Softgels also offer convenient, consistent, accurate, no-mess, and are easier to take with you when traveling or on the go.